Walter Leigh: Career

 Walter Leigh was born in Wimbledon.
 His first teacher was Harold Darke, with whom he worked from the age of eight until he was seventeen.
 He went to Christ's College, Cambridge, studying composition with Cyril Rootham and graduating in 1926.
 For two years thereafter, he studied composition under Paul Hindemith at the Berlin Hochschule für Musik.

 In 1930, Leigh declined a teaching job and set about earning a living by accepting small commissions and becoming increasingly involved with the theatre.
 With V.C.
 Clinton-Baddeley he wrote a pantomime for the Festival Theatre at Cambridge, and two comic operas, the second of which, Jolly Roger, ran for six months at the Savoy Theatre in London, with a cast headed by George Robey.
 He composed an elaborate score for Basil Wright's documentary film The Song of Ceylon and the concert overture Agincourt, commissioned by the BBC in celebration of King George V's Silver Jubilee.
-The Harpsichord Concertino is one of a number of chamber works of the period: an elegant and concise work, more French than German in its spare-noted neo-classicism, the keyboard writing showing signs of Ravel's influence.
+The Harpsichord Concertino is one of a number of chamber works of the period: Grove describes it as an elegant and concise work, more French than German in its spare-noted neo-classicism, the keyboard writing showing signs of Ravel's influence.

 For the Cambridge production of The Frogs in 1936, Leigh produced another score precision-made for the occasion.
 The music for A Midsummer Night's Dream was written for an open-air schools performance at Weimar in 1936; it is scored for flute, clarinet, trumpet, strings and harpsichord.
 Music for String Orchestra is a work written sympathetically for amateurs in four movements: Adagio – Vivo – Lento – Allegro.
 The only other major commission Leigh undertook before the outbreak of war was to produce the music for Herbert Farjeon's intimate revue Nine Sharp (1938).

-He was a composer who thrived on limitations and who needed the right external stimulus if he was to produce his best work.
-He was a craftsman-composer of a type more common in the 18th century than the 20th century.
-Almost all his music was written for immediate use; like Haydn, he would not have fulfilled a commission without ascertaining the probable capabilities of his performers; he could turn to any number of different idioms according to the needs of the occasion.